kargibora/kargibora.github.io/src/content/blog/post2.md

 $$
 \hat \theta_{\epsilon, z} = \argmin_{\theta \in \Theta} \frac{1}{n} \sum_{i=1}^{n}L(z_i, \theta) + \epsilon L(z,\theta)  \tag{2.3}
 $$
+If $\epsilon = \frac{-1}{n}$, this would be equalivent to removing the point $z$ from the training set.
 Notice that this is basically the model parameters after training the model with added weight to the $z$.
 Influence of upweighting $z$ can be calculated as:
 $$
 \mathcal I_{up,params}(z) = \frac{d\hat \theta_{\epsilon,z}}{d\epsilon} \big |_{\epsilon = 0}
 $$